Understanding the way to get chalk paint off of wood can help you eliminate excess or thick layers of paint or even paint splatters.

-But before that let’s understand when is it necessary for you to remove chalk paint from wood or under what circumstances you may need to strip the chalk paint from your old furniture.
+But before that, let’s understand when it is necessary for you to remove chalk paint from wood or under what circumstances you may need to strip the chalk paint from your old furniture.

-These can be usually due to three conditions…
+These can usually be due to three conditions…

 - When it begins to peel, crack, or is otherwise in bad condition.
 If you apply chalk paint over an old coat of paint that is in bad condition, it won’t provide the right level of adhesion and will result in an ugly finish.